 This phase establishes the specific needs of aerospace partners and individual spaceports in the Florida Transportation Plan (FTP), the Florida Spaceport System Plan, and the various spaceport master plans.
 Project-related needs are identified by Space Florida through these sources and communicated to FDOT.
-Once needs are identified, FDOT includes the projects in the Five Year Tentative Work Program and submits the plan to the Governor's office and the Legislature for review and approval as part of the state budget approval process.
+Once needs are identified, FDOT includes the projects in the Five-Year Tentative Work Program and submits the plan to the Office of the Governor and the Florida Legislature for review and approval, as part of the state budget process.